Viagra, commonly known as the ‘little blue pill,’ is a well-known brand-name medication.

 Erections occur when the nerve messages stimulate the penis during sexual arousal.
 The nerve impulses relax the muscles in the penile tissues, allowing better blood flow in the penis.

 The blood increases pressure in the corpora cavernosa (soft tissue in the penis).
-It makes the penis expand and produce an erection.
+It makes the penis expand and cause an erection

 Penile blood flow plays an essential role in the formation of an erection.
 An enzyme called cGMP is responsible for generating blood flow in the penis.